 These are available from the National Institutes of Health (NIH) but are helpful for any research, internship, or job applicant.

-National Collegiate Honors Council Annual Meeting, New Orleans, LA, November 6-10, 2013.
+National Collegiate Honors Council Annual Meeting, Denver, CO, November 5-9, 2014.

 Undergraduate Research Opportunities

 National Council on Undergraduate Research Annual Meeting, University of Kentucky, April 3-5, 2014.